Lightstreamer/Lightstreamer-kafka-connector/README.md

 ### `lightstreamer.server.proxy_adapter.password`

 The password to use for authenticating to the Lightstreamer server's Proxy Adapter.
-This setting requires authentication to be enabled in the [configuration](#lightstreamer-setup) of the Proxy Adapter.
+This setting requires authentication to be enabled in the [Proxy Adapter configuration](#lightstreamer-setup) of the Proxy Adapter.

 - **Type:** string
 - **Default:** none